Major League Eating: History

 The organization also produces television shows on competitive eating.
-In 2002, IFOCE produced Glutton Bowl, a two-hour eating event on the Fox Network.
-In 2007 the IFOCE produced four one-hour programs for Spike TV under the title Chowdown.
-In 2006, the IFOCE produced three hours of programming on ESPN, including a one-hour live show on the 2005 Nathan's Famous hot dog eating contest and one-hour shows on the Johnsonville Foods Bratwurst contest and the Krystal Hamburger contest.
+In 2002, IFOCE produced The Glutton Bowl, a two-hour eating event on the Fox Network.
 The Alka-Seltzer U.S. Open of Competitive eating, a three-hour elimination tournament was a 2005 IFOCE production.
-In addition, the IFOCE produced four 30-minute shows under the title of Tour de Gorge and six 30-minute shows titled Eats of Strength for INHD.
+In 2006, IFOCE produced three hours of programming on ESPN, including a one-hour live show on the 2005 Nathan's Famous hot dog eating contest and one-hour shows on the Johnsonville Foods Bratwurst contest and the Krystal Hamburger contest.
+In addition, IFOCE produced four 30-minute shows under the title of Tour de Gorge and six 30-minute shows titled Eats of Strength for INHD.
+In 2007, IFOCE produced four one-hour programs for Spike tv under the title Chowdown.

-The IFOCE's primary league is known as Major League Eating.
+As of 4 July 2010, the IFOCE was in a dispute with Takeru Kobayashi of Japan over whether competitors may also participate in contests not sanctioned by the IFOCE.

-Gonzo journalist Ryan Nerz MC’d the competition in 2003, after which he wrote his book Eat This Book.
+Gonzo journalist Ryan Nerz emceed several competitions in 2003 to research while writing his book Eat This Book.

 Nationwide branches

 The IFOCE maintains principal offices in New York City and operates in the United States.
-The Discovery Channel, Travel Channel, the TV Food Network and the UK's Channel Four have also aired one-hour documentaries on eating and the IFOCE and Fox Television aired a two-hour IFOCE championship.

 The IFOCE maintains a ranking system for competitions it has sanctioned.
 IFOCE safety measures ensure that all sanctioned matches occur in a controlled environment under the supervision of a licensed emergency medical technician and that only individuals over the age of eighteen compete.

 Mustard Yellow Belt

 The Mustard Yellow Belt is the organization's signature championship belt.
 The belt was rediscovered by IFOCE member Mike DeVito in 1993 after being lost for more than two decades in Japan.
 DeVito received the belt after winning an eating match against Japan's Orio Ito.
 The belt was restored by the Shea brothers and is now renowned in the competitive eating world.
-It was held by Takeru Kobayashi from 2001 to 2006 but Kobayashi was beaten by Joey Chestnut in 2007.
+It was held by Takeru Kobayashi from 2001 to 2006, and then by Joey Chestnut since 2007.
 Chestnut held the Championship Belt for eight years until Matt Stonie beat him at the July Fourth Hot Dog Eating Contest in 2015.
-Chestnut however reclaimed the title in 2016 when he ate 70 hot dogs and buns.
-Joey won again in 2017 with 72 hot dogs and buns.
-In 2018, Chesnut won his 11th title with 74 hot dogs and buns.
-His 12th title was won in 2019 with 71 hot dogs and buns.
-He set a new record in 2020 with 75 hot dogs and buns.
-Chestnut increased his record by winning the 2021 crown with 76 hot dogs and buns, claiming his 14th title in 15 years.
-Chestnut continued his streak in 2022 by winning his 15th title with 63 hotdogs and buns.
+Chestnut reclaimed the title in 2016 and would go on to win until 2024 when he was banned from competing in that year's contest.
+He would reclaim it in 2025.